Create remote offers

 Use remote offers to host content outside of Target that Target references and delivers to users' websites.
 This content might be in a content management or other system, either for ease-of-use or for security reasons.

 Remote offers can be created only in the forms-based composer.
-Content will be injected in the mbox locations, so these are most likely not appropriate for a global mbox.
+Content will be injected in the Target request locations, so these are most likely not appropriate for a global Target request.

 Target Classic included similar features: Offer on Your Site and Offer Outside Test&Target.